rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 In particular, it augments into the ietf-system-capabilities YANG module, but defines an equivalent alternative capability structure for the ietf-notification-capabilities YANG module, which defines the capabilities for YANG Push {{RFC8641}}.

-The generic transport capabilities defined in {{I-D.draft-netana-netconf-yp-transport-capabilities}} have been incorporated into the ietf-yp-lite YANG module, to augment YANG Push Lite transport capabilities and to use the different identities.
+The generic transport capabilities defined in {{I-D.draft-netana-netconf-yp-transport-capabilities}} have been incorporated into the ietf-yang-push-2 YANG module, to augment YANG Push v2 transport capabilities and to use the different identities.

 ### {{I-D.draft-ietf-netconf-https-notif}} and {{I-D.draft-ietf-netconf-udp-notif}}

-The ietf-yp-lite YANG module has subsumed and extended the *receivers* data model defined in the ietf-subscribed-notif-receivers YANG module defined in {{I-D.draft-ietf-netconf-https-notif}}.
+The ietf-yang-push-2 YANG module has subsumed and extended the *receivers* data model defined in the ietf-subscribed-notif-receivers YANG module defined in {{I-D.draft-ietf-netconf-https-notif}}.

-The overall YANG Push Lite solution anticipates and requires new bis versions of both of these transports documents that augment into the *receivers/receiver/transport-type* choice statement, and also augment the transport identity defined in the ietf-yp-lite data model.
+The overall YANG Push v2 solution anticipates and requires new bis versions of both of these transports documents that augment into the *receivers/receiver/transport-type* choice statement, and also augment the transport identity defined in the ietf-yang-push-2 data model.

 ### {{I-D.draft-ietf-netconf-distributed-notif}}

 **TODO.
 It is likely that some of the base support for distributed notifications will be incorporated into this draft.
 If so, add acknowledgements to the authors.**

-# YANG Push Lite Overview {#overview}
+# YANG Push v2 Overview {#overview}

 This document specifies a lightweight telemetry solution that provides a subscription service for updates to the state and changes in state from a chosen datastore.

 Subscriptions specify when notification messages (also referred to as *updates*) should be sent, what data to include in the update records, and where those notifications should be sent.

-A YANG Push lite subscription comprises:
+A YANG Push v2 subscription comprises:

 - a target datastore for the subscription, where the monitored subscription data is logically sourced from.